ManchesterVolcanology/OpenSO2/README.md

 ```

 ### WittyPi 2 HAT
 The power to the Pi is controlled using the WittyPi2 HAT.
 This controls when the Pi powers down and up to save electricity while it is dark.
 Details can be found [here](http://www.uugear.com/doc/WittyPi2_UserManual.pdf).
-To install the required software use the following commands from the home directory:
+To install the required software use the following commands from the home directory (NOTE! it is strongly suggested that this is done before mounting the WittyPi2 board):
 ```
 wget http://www.uugear.com/repo/WittyPi2/installWittyPi.sh
 sudo sh installWittyPi.sh